 Understanding the dynamics of circuits containing memristors is a key step in the design of memristor-based networks [3], [4], [5], [6].
-A considerable research effort has been devoted to studying dynamical phenomena observed in memristor-based oscillators.
-In most cases these oscillators contain memristors which are built using discrete components to mimic theoretical characteristics of ideal or generalized memristors.
+Recently, dynamical phenomena observed in memristor-based oscillators have been extensively studied.
+In most cases these oscillators contain memristors which are built using discrete components to mimic theoretical characteristics of ideal or extended memristors.
 A memristor emulator imitating the behavior of a TiO2 memristor is presented in [7].
 A floating analog memristor emulator circuit is proposed in [8].
 A four dimensional memristor based chaotic circuit obtained by replacing the nonlinear element in the Chua's circuit with a memristor is studied in [3], [9].
 The simplest chaotic memristor-based circuit containing an inductor, a capacitor and a memristor connected in series is studied in [10].
-Further analysis of this circuit is carried out in [11] and in [12].
+Further analysis of this circuit is carried out in [11], [12].
 Dynamical phenomena in a floating memristor emulator based relaxation oscillator are analyzed in [13].
 Memristive diode bridge with LCR filter is studied in [14].
 Chaotic behaviors in a memristive Sallen-Key low pass filter are investigated in [15].
+Numerical study of multiple attractors in the parallel inductor-capacitor-memristor circuit is carried out in [16].